jooaf/thoth/README.md

 ### Differences Compared to Heynote
 - The persistent buffer in Thoth gets saved as a markdown file in your home directory.
 I did this since I use [Obsidian](https://obsidian.md) for all of my notes, and I wanted my scratchpad to also be displayable in the app.
+- Blocks are titled and can be selected by title.
 - The ability to edit a block using your favorite terminal editor such as Neovim, Helix, Vim, and others via setting the $EDITOR or $VISUAL environment variables.
 - A CLI that allows one to pipe information via STDIN into a new block, or use STDOUT to get text out of a block.